hassanmortagy/Walking-in-the-Shadow/README.md

 ---

 ## Requirements:
-* This code requires the aeroplane_data_small.mat data set, which is included in the zip file and could also be downloaded at https://github.com/Simon-Lacoste-Julien/linearFW
+* This code requires the aeroplane_data_small.mat data set, which is included in this repository and could also be downloaded at https://github.com/Simon-Lacoste-Julien/linearFW
 * This code also requires Gurobi (with a valid license) to be installed to the python environment used - this could be done at https://www.gurobi.com/documentation/9.0/quickstart_mac/the_grb_python_interface_f.html

 ---